Short breaks and weekend getaways from Adelaide

-Stay at: Port Elliot Holiday Park.
+Book now: BIG4 Port Elliot Holiday Park.

 Another Fleurieu Peninsula town, Port Willunga sneaks under the guard of many despite having all the right ingredients for a quick escape.
 The town boasts a sparkling yet oft-quiet beach, it’s just minutes from the world-class McLaren Vale wine region, and it’s an easy drive from the centre of Adelaide.
 Perfect!

-Best rainy day attraction: Soak up local history at the fascinating Willunga Courthouse Museum.
+Best rainy-day attraction: Soak up local history at the fascinating Willunga Courthouse Museum.

 Budget tip: Hit the water.
-Enjoy a stroll or swim at Port Willunga beach or snorkel or dive the famous Star of Greece shipwreck.
+Enjoy a stroll or swim at Port Willunga beach, or snorkel or dive the famous Star of Greece shipwreck.

-Stay at: BIG4 Port Willunga Tourist Park.
+Book now: BIG4 Port Willunga Tourist Park.

 BIG4 parks 1.5-2 hours from Adelaide

 With its positioning on the banks of the Murray River in South Australia’s prized Riverland region, Blanchetown is well-suited to a short break.
-The township is one of the state’s first river settlements and a cluster of historical buildings provides a throwback to its early days.
+The township is one of the state’s first river settlements, and a cluster of historical buildings provides a throwback to its early days.
 Relaxing is made easy with a visit to Blanchetown.